clojurists-together/clojuriststogether.org/content/news/2024/2024 March Short Term Project Updates.md

 ### [clojure-repl-intellij](https://github.com/afucher/clojure-repl-intellij)
 Although this is not related with clojure-lsp, it's a critical library for IntelliJ usage since without it, there is no REPL usage using only LSP.
-I spent a considerable time adding the missing feature to make this plugin good enough for a stable release.
+I spent considerable time adding the missing feature to make this plugin good enough for a stable release.
 Now the plugin has test support!

 #### 0.1.7 - master